ifurusato/kros-core/README.md

 Each event type has a fixed priority.
 The Arbitrator receives this flow of events and passes along to a Controller the highest priority event.
 The Controller takes the highest priority event and initiates any Behaviours registered for that event type.

-There is no inherent system clock as the system is asynchronous, but on previous implementations a clock cycle (typically 50ms/20Hz) optionally regulates how often hardware like a motor controller receives updates.
+There is no inherent system clock as the message bus operates asynchronously, but on previous implementations a system clock (typically 50ms/20Hz) optionally regulates how often hardware like a motor controller receives updates.

-For example, a Subscriber that filters on bumper events receives a message whose event type is Event.BUMPER_PORT (the left/port side bumper has been triggered).
+For example, a BumperSubscriber that filters on bumper events receives a message whose event type is `Event.BUMPER_PORT` (the left/port side bumper has been triggered).
 This Subscriber passes the Payload of its Message to the Arbitrator.
 Since a bumper press is a relatively high priority event it's likely that it will be the highest priority and is therefore passed on to the Controller.
-If an avoidance Behaviour &mdash; let's call it AVOID_PORT &mdash; has been registered with the Controller, it is called and the robot will begin whatever the AvoidPort behaviour entails, perhaps stopping, backing up while turning clockwise, then proceeding forward again on a new trajectory.
+If there has been implemented an AvoidanceBehaviour registered with the Controller, it is called and the robot will begin whatever the Behaviour entails, perhaps stopping, backing up while turning clockwise, then proceeding forward again on a new trajectory.

 ## Software Features